meteor/meteor/packages/underscore/README.md

 # underscore

-Underscore.js is a popular library providing various utility functions to process arrays, objects and functions.
+Underscore.js is a popular library that provides various utility functions to simplify processing arrays, objects and functions.

 To learn more about underscore, see
 [the underscore project site](http://underscorejs.org/).